Telltale-Modding-Group/DDS-D3DTX-Converter/Docs/home.md

-# Welcome to the Telltale Texture Mod Tool wiki!
+# Welcome to the Telltale Texture Tool wiki!

-This is the home page containing all sections with information regarding the Texture Mod Tool.
+This is the home page containing all sections with information regarding the Telltale Texture Tool.
 If you have trouble understanding in English, please use an in-built Google Translate.

 ### Table of Contents
 1. **[Application Guide](/Docs/application_guide/application_guide.md)**